Study Abroad Program Overview

 Research and Independent Study

 Students on the Spring semester program have the option of doing an additional 2 UC quarter unit (1.3 semester unit) directed study during the last 5 weeks of the program.
 This is a wonderful opportunity for you to get one-on-one interaction with faculty and develop your independent research skills while writing a paper on intriguing Florentine topics.
+A minimum enrollment of 5 students is required for the directed study option to be offered.

 Test Drive Your Future